AidaDSP/AidaDSP.github.io/aida_dsp_os.md

 a second, you go back by one level.

 If you want to process the sound of your guitar/bass you need to connect to the instrument input and select one of the patches that are saved in the internal memory.
-If you want to edit the patch you can connect to the board over ethernet/WiFi with a Pc or Tablet: you don't need to install any software/app all that you need is a browser.
+If you want to edit the patch you can connect to the board with a Pc/Tablet using WiFi or ethernet: you don't need to install any software/app since it works within a browser.
 You can also map any parameter of the effects with a knob/switch on your midi controller, as a result you can build complex virtual pedalboards and operate them during live performances.

 ### Operating modes